- Overview

 Local Attractions

 The Burren is one of the most stunning locations of unspoilt natural beauty in Ireland.
-There are very many well known locations and local attractions in the area and during our guided outings we visit one or more of these attractions.
+There are very many well known locations and local attractions in the area and during our outings we visit one or more of these attractions.

 These local attractions include